-Financial vehicles such as FIUL have LOWER YIELDS due to their ability to access income-tax-free loans or withdrawals.1
+e to their ability to cess income-tax-free ans or withdrawals.

 Given our assumptions, we could conclude the following:

 - If an FIUL policy had a 4% IRR, your client in a 35% tax bracket would need a 6.15% IRR from a taxable source to net the same growth or accumulation. - A client in a 25% tax bracket would need to earn 5.33% to be equivalent to the 4% IRR of the FIUL.